Peregrine Falcons at UC Davis Medical Center | UC Davis Health

 • Baby peregrine falcons can start flying at 43 to 44 days old.

-• Peregrines typically prey on small- to medium-sized birds, like songbirds, ducks, doves and pigeons.
+• Peregrines prey on small- to medium-sized birds, like songbirds, ducks, doves and pigeons.
 They are also known to feed on small reptiles, mammals and bats.

 To learn more about the peregrine falcon and other birds of prey, check out the California Raptor Center at UC Davis and the California Department of Fish and Wildlife.